 Revised Lead and Copper Rule

-EPA will be hosting virtual engagements beginning in April 2021.
-The goal of the events is to obtain further public input on EPA’s revision to the Lead and Copper rule (LCRR), particularly from individuals and communities that are most at-risk of exposure to lead in drinking water.
+EPA hosts virtual engagements to obtain further public input on EPA’s revision to the Lead and Copper rule (LCRR), particularly from individuals and communities that are most at-risk of exposure to lead in drinking water.
 Learn more.

 - Questions and Answers